bmoazen/Surfs_Up/README.md

 We were tasked with using SQLite to analyze weather data from several stations in Oahu, Hawaii in order to make informed recommendations involving the sustainability of a proposed surf and ice cream shop.
 We specifically looked at data from the months of June and December.

 ## Resources
-Data Source: hawaii.sqlite
+Data Source: hawaii.sqlite<br />
-Software: Python 3.6.1, Visual Studio Code 1.38.1
+Software: Python 3.6.1, Visual Studio Code 1.38.1<br />

 ## Results
 The table below shows the five-number summary for both June and December